VishwaradhyaPoddar/Insurance-Claim-Visualization/README.md

-DashBorad on a Insurance Claim.
+- Insurance Claim.
+-The system is designed to manage and process insurance claims efficiently.